sagieppel/Procedural_Annotated_Images_Generation_Liquid_Transperent_Vessel/README.md

 # Description:
  This script will procedurally generate images of randomly shaped transparent vessels with random objects or simulated liquid inside the vessel, in random procedurally generated enviroments.
+(Generating Script for the Transproteus Dataset)

 ## What this generate?